-Hearing loss usually occurs gradually over a period of years.
+Hearing loss usually occurs gradually over the years.
 The person may not realize that they have difficulty hearing.

 There are more different causes of hearing loss in adults.

-The most common reversible causes are severe wax build-up in the ear canal and acute infections of the outer or middle ear and meningitis.
+The most common reversible causes are severe wax build-up in the ear canal, acute outer or middle ear infections, and meningitis.

 If you have sudden severe hearing loss, you can immediately notice that the ability to hear has drastically decreased or completely disappeared in the affected ear.